catamphetamine/universal-webpack/README.md

 These filenames are required for `<script src=.../>` and `<link rel="style" href=.../>` tags in case of isomorphic (universal) rendering on the server-side.

-## Example project

-You may refer to [this sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as an all-in-one illustration of using this little library.

 ## Drawbacks

 It will output double the amount of all assets included in the project: one complete bundle for client-side build and one complete bundle for server-side build.
 E.g. an asset `./images/dog.jpg` will be output both into `./build/client/9059f094ddb49c2b0fa6a254a6ebf2ad.jpg` and `./build/server/9059f094ddb49c2b0fa6a254a6ebf2ad.jpg`.
 If you find a way to avoid that, drop me a line.